sophgo/tpu-mlir/doc/developer_manual/source_en/13_mlir_define.rst

 :Attributes:
-    - offset: an array for storing slice offsets, the index of the offset array corresponds to the dimension index of the input tensor
+    - offset: an array for storing slice offsets.
+The index of the offset array corresponds to the dimension index of the input tensor
-    - steps: an array that stores the step size of the slice, the index of the steps array corresponds to the index of the input tensor dimension
+    - steps: an array that stores the step size of the slice.
+The index of the steps array corresponds to the index of the input tensor dimension

 :Output: